monstar-lab-oss/nestjs-starter-rest-api/README.md

 ## Sample implementations

-To view sample implementations based on this starter-kit, please visit the [nestjs-sample-solutions](https://github.com/monstar-lab-oss/nestjs-sample-solutions) repository.
+To view sample implementations based on this starter kit, please visit the [nestjs-sample-solutions](https://github.com/monstar-lab-oss/nestjs-sample-solutions) repository.

-## Starter-kit Features
+## Starter kit Features

-One of our main principals has been to keep the starter-kit as lightweight as possible.
-With that in mind, here are some of the features that we have added in this starter-kit.
+One of our main principals has been to keep the starter kit as lightweight as possible.
+With that in mind, here are some of the features that we have added in this starter kit.

 | Feature                  | Info               | Progress |
 | ------------------------ | ------------------ | -------- |